ThisPlatypus/chiaracamerota.github.io/content/papers/paper1/index.md

 ---
-title: "The intrinsic convenience of federated learning in malware IoT detection"
+title: "Addressing Data Security in IoT: Minimum Sample Size and Denoising Diffusion Models for Improved Malware Detection"
-tags: ["malware detection"," traffic classification", "distributed deep learning"]
+tags: ["malware detection"," traffic classification", "deep learning"]
-author: ["Chiara Camerota", "Tommaso Pecorella", "Andrew D. Bagdanov"]
+author: ["Chiara Camerota", "Lorenzo Pappone", "Tommaso Pecorella", "Flavio Esposito"]
-description: "This paper investigates on how to implement a federated malware recognition system.
-Publishing 1st Workshop on Integrated Wireless Networking and Computing (IWNC), 2024."
+description: "This paper investigates on how to define the miimum sample siz and improving the data agumentation for Traffic Images.
+Published 20th International Conference on Network and Service Management, 2024."
-summary: "This paper investigates on on how to implement a federated malware recognition system."
+summary: "This paper investigates on how to define the miimum sample siz and improving the data agumentation for Traffic Images."
 cover:
-    image: "paper2.png"
+    image: "paper23.png"
     relative: false
 editPost:
     #URL: "https://ieeexplore.ieee.org/abstract/document/10584163"
-    Text: "1st Workshop on Integrated Wireless Networking and Computing (IWNC)"
+    Text: "20th International Conference on Network and Service Management"

 ---